RazviOverflow/razvioverflow.github.io/_microcorruption/cusco.md

 <img src="/images/microcorruption-cusco0.png">
 </p>

-**Wait a second**, how come password must be between 8 adn 16 characters when we've inspected the code and already stated that they can be up to 48 chars?
+**Wait a second**, how come password must be between 8 and 16 characters when we've inspected the code and already stated that they can be up to 48 chars?
 Well, once again, the moral is to **<red>never trust what printed instructions say but the code</red>**.

 Let's then stress the program, let's see what happens if we input more than 16 chars.
 I will input exactly 48 x A.